ransombriggs/next-ab/README.md

 - As per usual, create a [feature flag](http://github.com/Financial-Times/next-feature-flags-api), build your feature, and release it.
-- Add the flag to the (current AB test list)[models/tests.js], and release this.
+- Add the flag to the [current AB test list](models/tests.js), and release this.
 At this point your AB test will be running.
 All data Next collects about a user will be tagged with the test name and variant the user belongs to.